Demystifying medical bills. Saving families.

 #2.
 You Went Out-Of-Network:

 It’s important to understand your coverage.
-Depending on your health plan, going to an out-of-network provider could result in additional costs.
+Depending on your health plan, going to an out-of-network provider could incur additional costs.
 However, even if the facility is in-network, some specialists working within the facility might not be.

 Before scheduling any medical procedure, it’s crucial to verify with both the facility and your insurance company that all providers involved are in-network.
-After taking these precautions, if you are unknowingly treated by an out-of-network provider in an in-network facility, the No Surprises Act may protect you.
+After taking these precautions, the No Surprises Act may protect you if you are unknowingly treated by an out-of-network provider in an in-network facility.

 #3.
 You Had a Diagnostic Mammogram:

-If a follow-up mammogram is needed because of an abnormal result or specific concern, it may be considered a diagnostic mammogram.
+A follow-up mammogram may be considered diagnostic if needed because of an abnormal result or specific concern.
 Unlike screening mammograms, diagnostic mammograms are not considered preventive care.
-Diagnostic mammograms are usually covered by insurance but may be subject to out-of-pocket costs, depending on your plan.
+They may be subject to out-of-pocket costs, depending on your plan.

 Confirm with your provider that you are receiving a screening mammogram, not a diagnostic, especially if you have had breast problems in the past.

-Sometimes, you may receive additional services or tests that are performed during the mammogram and billed separately.
-Therefore, if you have a diagnostic mammogram, you could also be billed for ancillary services, depending on your insurance.
-Ancillary services are supportive or diagnostic measures that aid a healthcare provider in treating a patient.
+Sometimes, you may receive additional services or tests performed during the mammogram and billed separately.
+These ancillary services are supportive or diagnostic measures that aid a healthcare provider in providing treatment.
 These can also be covered by insurance but may involve out-of-pocket costs depending on your plan.

 Some examples of ancillary services used in breast cancer screening could include: